WHAT IS A

 Founder & CEO

-Currently travels across the countries we operate in, following his experience living and running businesses in hubs like Dubai, Cyprus, and Estonia.
+Currently travels across the countries we operate in, following his experience living and running businesses in hubs like Dubai, Cyprus, Hong Kong and Estonia.

 BELTRÁN DE CASTRO